Hello. I'm Hector MacInnes, a sound artist, musician and

 utopian fantasies.

-landscape and culture of the West Highlands and Islands.
+installation which tells a story of architecture, situatedness, landscape and language in the West Highlands and Islands.

 Part of Dangerous Liaisons at La Biennale Architettura in

 Venice.
-Created with fim-maker Peter Marsden and writer
+Created with film-maker Peter Marsden and writer

 Cal Flyn.

-With Cat Meighan.
-We Have Questions was a two-day
+Devised and curated with Cat Meighan.
+We Have Questions was a two day

-gathering of 18 arts practitioners exploring issues around
+practice-as-research gathering of 18 artists, exploring issues around

-between communities of place and of practice, and copies
+between communities of place and of practice.
+Copies

 responses to the pandemic and its legacies in Highland